 The Grant's Office outcomes-assessment process is documented and described below.
-For more details, view the rest of our department website.

 General process currently followed: